barakeel/oeis-synthesis/README.md

-This contains the software and data accompanying the paper "Program Synthesis for the OEIS" authored by Thibault Gauthier.
+This is the software accompanying "Program Synthesis for the OEIS" authored by Thibault Gauthier.

 Solutions found during a training run can be inspected in the file `result/full_prog_poly`.